 Is a steering wheel lock worth it?

-Not only can they be incredibly difficult to remove without the keys or passcode, but their presence can sometimes even deter potential thieves away from your car.
+Not only are they challenging to remove without the keys or passcode, but the visible presence of a steering wheel lock can act as a deterrent, discouraging potential thieves from targeting your car.

 How does a steering wheel lock work?